African Diva season 2, Watch episode 8 of Chika Ike's show - Movies - Pulse

-Chika Ike has released the 23rd episode of her reality series "African Diva" reality show.
+Chika Ike has released the 24th episode of her reality series "African Diva" reality show, which saw the eviction of Togo rep, Kitcha.

 The reality series features 22 ladies between the ages of 18 and 35 in a house for weeks.